 Delivering a message is the first use case.

 There is no better way between these 2 options, it's just a matter of identifying which of them you're trying to address as a first use case.
-Moreover, things are not just black or white, and we can find parts about both data exploration and data explanation in most of the representations.
-These two approaches are more like extremities of a scale... but it's important to identify where a dataviz should stand on this scale, because it allows to be bold and thus more clear and efficient.
+Moreover, things are not just black or white, and most of the time we'll need a bit of both.
+These two approaches are more like extremities of a scale... but it's important to identify where a dataviz should stand on this scale, because it allows to be bold and thus clearer and more efficient.

-Most of the dataviz that we use everydays are about data exploration, not because this has been identified as the use case to follow, but simply because they are data driven, meaning that they have been designed according to the type of data that they need to show, and not to the message that they want to communicate to the user.
-It's easier to fall on the data exploration side when you don't know the use case : just throw a bunch of data in the most common template, and let the user handle it.
+Most of the datavizualisations that we use everydays are about data exploration, not because this has been identified as the use case, but simply because they are data driven, meaning that they have been designed according to the type of data that they need to show, and not to the message that they want to communicate to the user.
+It's easier to fall on the data exploration side when you don't know the use case: just throw a bunch of data in the most common template, and let the user handle it.

 Data explanation is almost always completely ignored.